 Ketamine is an effective treatment, but it doesn’t offer permanent results, and you may need more infusions over time.
 In fact, you begin by receiving six treatment sessions over the course of two to three weeks before we individualize your treatment plan.
 The time between your infusions may extend until you feel stable enough to come in as needed.
 Most individuals taper off slowly over time, coming in less and less often until they feel that they can move to as needed treatments.
 Although the initial phase of the treatment has been tested in numerous trials, the maintenance phase has not been researched as much, mostly because like other treatments, it needs to be individualized to your needs and response to the medication.
 Our anesthesia team has been in practice for over 25 years each, and are experts in successfully moving you from the initial treatment phase to follow up treatments so that you do not back slide, and lose momentum on your progress.

 We also encourage you to continue following your other treatment plans and working with a mental health professional to support your progress.
-We do use a mood monitoring app, Osmind, to help track your progress.
+We use mood monitoring to help track your progress.
 This is a helpful tool for you, and us to monitor your treatment outcomes.
 With your permission, we can also share your progress with your mental health care providers.
 In fact we work closely with your mental health care providers because we believe a team approach, and collaboration only benefits you that much more in reaching your goals.

 We don’t recommend ketamine infusions if you feel down from time to time.
 We do, however, recommend ketamine infusions for individuals who struggle with severe mental health issues, especially those who are treatment resistant.
 It’s also an option for those who have frequent suicidal ideations.
 It is a useful tool in a vast number of treatment resistant mood disorders, in patients who have tried multiple drug regimens with little to no relief.